ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/dea301ac-b2e8-4768-9e90-2b0d67f0d621)
 *<h5>These correlation heatmaps are derived from N=887 15x15 (left panel) and N=141 21x21 (right panel) puzzles solved by IS2.*

+**Figure 11** through **Figure 22** are companion figures to the correlation heatmapping shown in **Fig. 10**.
+These figures show, across all 15x15 puzzle days (black) and by-puzzle-day (colored), scatterplots of select features of interest vs IS2 raw solve times at the level of individual puzzles.
+A feature distribution density plot (FDP) shows puzzle day-specific trends in the distribution of each plotted feature.

+Though most features had at least a moderate correlation strength with IS2 solve times across all 15x15 puzzles, at the by-puzzle-day level these correlations were typically stronger for the more difficult puzzle days (Sat, in particular).
+It is very likely that the wider ranges of feature values in later week puzzle days (compare per-day widths in the FDPs or x-axis extents in the scatterplots) is related to this finding.
+There may be threshold values per feature below/above which the feature's effect is not significant in comparison with the effects of solver aptitude (see discussion above about **Fig. 10**, and also see **Fig. 22**).
+Early week puzzles may also simply not be difficult enough overall for certain features to have an impact on solve times.
+This is especially true with respect to 'grid features', as they will always necessarily interact with the difficulty of the content of the clue and/or answer.

+Each figure caption for **Figs. 11-22** compares the correlation strength for a given feature for IS2 with that for the global median solver (GMS) over the same set of puzzles.
+While GMS correlations were uniformly directionally the same as for IS2, they were also uniformly *stronger* than those for IS2.
+My hunch is that this was related to the more variable per-day baseline performance of IS2 relative to the GMS (**see Figs. 1 and 2**).
+Proving or disproving this hunch will require running the correlations (per solver) against times adjusted for each day-specific 10-puzzle moving average (stay tuned...).

 # Supplementary Figures